Support the news

 “Is that a spiritual awakening?”
 Gibson asks.
 “Yeah, I mean maybe.
 Or maybe it's just a con."

-Either way, he has agreed to meet Lo face-to-face for the first time this week — almost 25 years after Lo killed his son -- a meeting that will be recorded by the public radio podcast, "StoryCorps."
-Gibson says he is not sure what to expect, but he is convinced that both he and his son's killer have something to say about America's problem with guns.
+Either way, he agreed to meet Lo face-to-face for the first time in October -- almost 25 years after Lo killed his son.
+Gibson says he came away from the conversation -- which was recorded by the oral history project, "StoryCorps" — believing that Lo's sense of remorse is real.
+But Gibson says it is more important that his son's killer has something important to say about America's problem with gun violence.

 “[Lo] said to me so many times, ‘You know, the worst aspect of this whole thing was how easy it was.
 When I was disturbed and thought I needed to kill people, I could still walk into a gun store and buy a gun and order ammunition and modify my gun,’ ” Gibson recalls.
 “The horror was the ease with which all this happened.
 So that's a powerful message."

 Back in Newtown, Barden is on a similar path to Gibson's, though he started 20 years later.
 The grief over Daniel's death is still fresh, but, like Gibson, he too is trying to transform it into action that will reduce gun deaths.